mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ### 1. Understand the virtual and physical layout

-To understand the problem we need to have a clear picture of the path the packets need to traverse.
-Without that, the search for a root cause will be partial and inaccurate.
+To understand the problem not only we need to gather as much details as possible from the reporter, we also need to have a clear picture of the path that the packets need to traverse.
+Without it, the search for a root cause will be partial and inaccurate.
 Taking note of **ALL** the network components, virtual or physical, is paramount.
-Following is a basic example of an instance running in an OpenStack compute node:
+Following is a basic example of an instance running in an OpenStack compute node and how it is plugged to the physical network.

 {% highlight shell %}